Silviyanancy/Dockerfile-Generation-using-LLM/README.md

-# Phase 1 - Dockerfile Generator using Flask + Ollama + CodeLLaMA
+# Dockerfile Generator using Flask + Ollama + CodeLLaMA

 This project is a lightweight Flask-based REST API that generates Dockerfiles using a local open-source LLM (CodeLLaMA-7B-Instruct) via [Ollama](https://ollama.com/).
-Users can specify a language, framework, and port, and the LLM will generate a ready-to-use Dockerfile.
+Users can specify a simple prompt ("Write a Dockerfile for a basic Python app"), and the LLM will generate a ready-to-use Dockerfile.

 ---